REVEIL 24 HOUR BROADCAST 2019

 5AM London time (UTC 0+1) on Saturday 4 MAY to 6AM on Sunday 5 MAY 2019

-For a full list of streams in the 2018 Reveil broadcast: Streams.
+For a working list of streams in the 2019 Reveil broadcast: Reveil 6 - Streams.

-For a a selection of featured streams with notes (2018): Selected streams.
+For a a selection of featured streams with notes as they are added (2019): Selected streams.

 Listen to the broadcast.

 To contribute to the broadcast in May 2019: how to.

 REVEIL relays the sounds of live open microphones operated by streamers on the Locus Sonus soundmap, Cyberforest programme, LIDO deep water hydrophone observatory, Biom Open Microphone network, and elsewhere.
 It spans from formal research to domestic projects and one-off broadcasts.

 Starting on the morning of Saturday 4 May just before daybreak in Rotherhithe near the Greenwich Meridian, the Reveil broadcast will pick up these feeds one by one, tracking the sunrise west from microphone to microphone, following the wave of intensified sound that loops the earth every 24 hours at first light.

 In 2018 Reveil featured new streams from the UNESCO Monarch butterfly Biosphere Reserve at Cerro Pelón, State of México, the Noosa Biosphere Reserve in Queensland, Australia, a gull colony on South Walney Island, Cumbria, UK, with many more streams appearing on the soundmap over the coming weeks.

 To contribute a stream using a mobile phone, laptop or Raspberry Pi, see the guide for streamers.
 Each stream adds to the variety and scope of this 5th transect.
 Please get in touch with questions / for support.